PhantomMC/PhantomMini/README.md

+> This project is a work in progress.
+The first working release will probably be posted in late April.

 # Description
 A lightweight [MicroPython](http://docs.micropython.org/en/latest/unix/quickref.html) program that responds to minecraft java clients' pings with a MOTD message and an icon.
 <br />Note that Phantom instances only *appear* as servers; by design, they do not support [gameplay](https://minecraft.fandom.com/wiki/Gameplay).